SummaryRead the full fact sheet

 Triggers may include:

-- respiratory infections, such as a cough, or the
+- respiratory infections, such as a cough, cold, COVID-19 or the flu

-- some medications such as beta-blockers and non-steroidal anti-inflammatory drugs
+- some medications such as beta-blockers (atenolol and metoprolol, amongst others) and non-steroidal anti-inflammatory drugs

 Asthma medication is important